What is Student Voice?

 • Strategies for Fostering Inclusive and Safe Environments: To foster an inclusive and safe environment, universities should implement comprehensive strategies that address various aspects of campus life.
 This includes:

 • Diversity and Inclusion Programs: Initiatives promoting diversity and inclusion, such as cultural competency training for staff and students, diversity scholarships, and support groups for underrepresented populations.
+They work better when institutions also pay attention to how faith provision, religious literacy, and peer care shape belonging for different student groups.

-• Campus Safety Measures: Implementing effective safety measures such as well-lit pathways, emergency call stations, campus security patrols, and safety awareness programs.
+• Campus Safety Measures: Implementing effective safety measures such as well-lit pathways, emergency call stations, campus security patrols, and safety awareness programmes.
 Additionally, clear policies and procedures for addressing harassment, discrimination, and violence should be established and communicated to the campus community.

 Conclusion